 The Bottom Line

 Whether or not you take the very long hike up to the top, doing a Koyasan temple stay (also known as shukubo) is one of the most magical experiences you can have.
-Make sure to wake up early so that you can watch the morning prayers, and to leave time atop Mt.
-Koya to explore attractions such as Danjo Garan temple complex and Okuno-in, where Kukai himself is buried.
+I should know: I’ve come back here half a dozen times over the years, including as recently as February 2023.
+Whatever shape your trip takes, make sure to wake up early so that you can watch the morning prayers, and to leave time atop Mt.
+Koya to explore attractions such as Danjo Garan temple complex and Okuno-in, the cemetery where Kukai himself is buried.
 Still need help planning your Koyasan adventure?
 Commission a custom Japan itinerary!